Altermagnetism and Superconductivity: A Short Historical Review: II. A tale of three

-To grasp the key characteristics of AMs, we begin with a simple example of 2D square lattices shown in Fig.\ref{fig:projection}(a) with two sublattices, which serves to introduce two ground-breaking insights --- one by Hayami \textit{et al.} \citep{Hayami2019, Hayami2020} using the SAMB framework, and the other by \v{S}mekal \textit{et al.} \citep{Smejkal2022-1, Smejkal2022-2} based on spin-group theory.
+To grasp the key characteristics of AMs, we begin with the standard $s-d$ model in 2D square lattices with two sublattices (see Fig.\ref{fig:projection}(c)) to see the role of static AFM order on spin splitting.
+Such a model analysis serves to introduce two ground-breaking insights --- one by Hayami \textit{et al.} \citep{Hayami2019, Hayami2020} using the SAMB framework, and the other by \v{S}mejkal \textit{et al.} \citep{Smejkal2022-1, Smejkal2022-2} based on spin-group theory.
 Both perspectives are essential for developing a comprehensive understanding of AMs.

-In Fig.\ref{fig:projection}(a), we take the standard $s-d$ model to incorporate the static AFM orders, which could be generated from on-site Hubbard repulsions as already explored by Das \textit{et al.} \citep{DasP2024}.
-The model Hamiltonian can then be rewritten as: